A LIBRARY FOR ÉCOLE MAMIKO

 NOT ANY BOOK, QUALITY BOOKS

-We are convinced that the quality of the books that will enter the school library of École Mamiko is crucial to foster the children's interest in books and to have a positive impact on their development.
+Surely the quality of the books that enter a school library is crucial to foster the children's interest in books and to have a positive impact on their development.

 Are you familiar with novelist Chimamanda Adichie's TedTalk on "The danger of a single story"?
 It is probably the best explanation why we are so careful in selecting our books!